 Here's the bottom line: Figuring out complexity for yourself is really the only way I've found to understand complexity, and COVID-19 is as practical an introduction to complexity as there is.

 What's most important to know about complexity in this moment, for the context of navigating the next few weeks, is this:

 - Complexity produces surprise.
-It’s not always an extreme surprise like COVID-19, it can be smaller surprises, too: an upset patient, an employee calling out sick, a reorganization, a new regulation, a reaction from a colleague you weren’t expecting—any unexpected event, whether it rates astonishing or not.
+It's not always an extreme surprise like the impact of COVID-19, it can be smaller surprises, too: an upset patient, an employee calling out sick, a reorganization, a new regulation, a reaction from a colleague you weren't expecting—any unexpected event, whether it rates astonishing or not.
 Often, a surprise leads to another surprise, etc, etc.